akapikumindayo/moji-physics/README.md

 - Developed in collaboration with Gemini.
 - When you bring a magnetized object close to a fixed magnet, letters fly off to the top right.
 - You’re totally okay to use it in videos and stuff as much as you want.
+- Please stop making false claims that you made it.

 Elements:
 - The properties vary slightly depending on the type of 'moji' (alphabet, hiragana, katakana, kanji, numbers).